polkadot-developers/substrate-docs/content/md/en/docs/quick-start/modify-the-runtime.md

 ### Check the runtime version

 At this point, you've modified the runtime code and changed the version information.
-However, the running node is still using the previously compiled version of the runtime.
+However, the running node is still using the previously-compiled version of the runtime.
-To check the runtime version, let's use a browser-based application built with the Polkadot-JS API.
+To check the runtime version, you can use a browser-based application built with the Polkadot-JS API.

 To check the runtime version: